ryanbrate/performant_python/README.md

-# A (very basic) look at the most performant python operation options
+# A (very basic) look at the (statistically significant) most performant python operation options

     Obviously, the outcomes are very dependent on the test cases...